umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 {% hint style="info" %}
 We have created a sample pipeline for GitHub.
-It includes YAML-files and custom PowerShell scripts to interact with the Umbraco Cloud API.
+It includes YAML-files and custom Powershell scripts to interact with the Umbraco Cloud API.

-You can get the samples for GitHub and Azure Devops from this [repository](https://GitHub.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).
+You can get the samples for GitHub and Azure DevOps from this [repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).

 For GitHub you will need the following files:
+- From the root folder
+  - `cloud.zipignore`
 - From `powershell` folder
   - `Get-LatestDeployment.ps1`
   - `Get-ChangesById.ps1`